fatemehhaji/fine-tuning_LLMs/README.md

 ## Hyperparameter Tuning

 We explore the impact of different hyperparameters (top_k, beam_size, and temperature) on the text generation capabilities of the fine-tuned LLMs.
 We conduct experiments with varying parameter settings and measure their effects using the defined metrics.

+Discussion - The presented data suggests that model performance is sensitive to parameter adjustments, with varying degrees of impact across different metrics.
+Increasing top_k seems to influence semantic metrics such as BERTScore, possibly introducing noise with a wider selection of tokens.
+Perplexity trends increase with more beams in one model, hinting at increased uncertainty or exploration in the prediction space.
+Surprisingly, temperature modifications do not show a significant effect, suggesting a potential robustness in the models or an insufficient range to elicit a notable response.
+These insights highlight the complex interplay between parameter tuning and model behavior, warranting further investigation to fully understand the underlying mechanisms.

 ![alt text](https://github.com/fatemehhaji/fine-tuning_LLMs/blob/main/images/parameters_evaluation.jpeg)